standard-for-public-code/standard-for-public-code/criteria/document-maturity.md

 <!-- SPDX-License-Identifier: CC0-1.0 -->
 <!-- SPDX-FileCopyrightText: 2019-2023 The Foundation for Public Code <info@publiccode.net>, https://standard.publiccode.net/AUTHORS -->

+Clearly signalling a codebase's maturity helps others decide whether to use and contribute to it.
+A codebase version's maturity includes the maturity of its dependencies.
+A key to understanding a codebase and to contribute to it is to understand how it has evolved.

 ## Requirements

 * The [codebase](../glossary.md#codebase) MUST be versioned.